OPNsense vs pfSense : Full Comparison of Features, UI, and Hardware

 Final Thoughts

 After running OPNsense on a bare-metal setup for over two years, I still feel confident in the decision I made.
 While both OPNsense and pfSense offer strong features, solid community support, and official hardware options, OPNsense has stayed more aligned with the DIY and open-source community.
 Revisiting both platforms now, it’s clear that their core strategies haven’t changed much.
-While both offer similar capabilities in terms of firewall rules, VPN support, and documentation, I continue to prefer OPNsense for its cleaner, more modern interface and user-friendly layout.
-At the end of the day, both platforms are capable, but for a hands-on, flexible experience, I’m glad I went with OPNsense.
+While both offer similar capabilities in terms of firewall rules, VPN support, and documentation, I continue to prefer OPNsense for its cleaner, more modern user-friendly interface and support of the DIY community.
+At the end of the day, both platforms are capable and for most people, but for a hands-on, more flexible experience, I’m glad I went with OPNsense.